From the time we’re very young, the happily ever after fantasy is drilled into our minds as the gold standard of love.

 The reality is, most of us will have at least two or three serious relationships in our lives, and that’s absolutely OKAY.

-There’s nothing wrong with having more than one relationship over your life.
+There’s nothing wrong with having more than one relationship over your lifetime.

-Sure, you may find love that lasts a lifetime, but that doesn’t make any lost love less valuable.
+Sure, you may find love that lasts forever, but that doesn’t make any lost love less valuable.

 Whether it’s having a child, making beautiful memories, discovering your inner strength, or just learning how to let go….

-All relationships come into our lives at just the right time and give us exactly what we need to grow.
+All relationships come into our lives at just the right moment to give us exactly what we need to grow.